chris-wood/draft-arc/draft-yun-cfrg-arc.md

 # Zero-Knowledge Proofs

-This section uses the Interactive Sigma Protocol [SIGMA] to create zero-knowledge proofs of knowledge for various ARC operations, and the Fiat-Shamir Transform [FIAT-SHAMIR] to make those proofs non-interactive.
+This section uses the Interactive Sigma Protocol {{!SIGMA=I-D.draft-irtf-cfrg-sigma-protocols-00}} to create zero-knowledge proofs of knowledge for various ARC operations, and the Fiat-Shamir Transform {{!FIAT-SHAMIR=I-D.draft-irtf-cfrg-fiat-shamir-00}} to make those proofs non-interactive.

 ## CredentialRequest Proof {#request-proof}